An Excellent Cure for Sensitive Teeth

 What is tooth sensitivity?

 Tooth sensitivity happens when the tooth’s hard enamel wears down or gums recede.
 When this happens, tiny microscopic tubes located below the enamel become exposed.
 Tooth sensitivity is caused by the stimulation of cells within these tubes.
-This stimulation causes a short, sharp pain when the area is exposed to hot or cold temperatures.
+This stimulation causes a short, sharp sensation when the area is exposed to hot or cold temperatures.
 This often happens through food and beverages — or even by the air.

 Another cause of tooth sensitivity are cracks in the tooth’s enamel surface.
 Extreme temperature changes can cause teeth to expand and contract.
 Over time, microscopic cracks may develop, allowing hot or cold sensations to seep through to the nerves beneath the tooth enamel.

-If a tooth is highly sensitive for more than three or four days, it’s best to get an evaluation from a dentist near me in Lincoln, NE.
+If a tooth is highly sensitive for more than three or four days, it is a good idea to get an evaluation from a dentist near me in Lincoln, NE.
 The dentist will help determine the extent of the problem.
-Because pain symptoms can be similar, some may falsely think a tooth is sensitive.
+Because symptoms of discomfort can be similar, some may falsely think a tooth is sensitive.
 In reality, they may have a cavity or abscess that’s not yet visible.
-Be sure to tell the dentist when the pain started, and if there is anything that reduces or eliminates the pain.
+Be sure to tell your dentist when the discomfort started, and if there is anything that helps to reduce or eliminate your sensitivity .
 This can include the application of a warm compress or other home remedies.

 What causes sensitive teeth?

 Most of the time, people cause sensitive teeth by brushing too hard.
 Brushing too hard or using abrasive toothpaste and toothbrushes removes tooth structure.
-If a person removes tooth structure, it usually results in pain/sensitivity to food, air, cold drinks, hot, sweet or sour flavors, and/or physical pressure.
+If a person removes tooth structure, it usually results in discomfort/sensitivity to food, air, cold drinks, hot, sweet or sour flavors, and/or physical pressure.
 This wears away the enamel, exposing dentin, or the inner layer of the tooth.
 This is what causes sensitivity, in most cases.